 The holidays are here and that means holiday travel is here too.
 Even the most experienced travelers can face some problems during winter journeys—that's why we've written this list!
 So let the TravelPirates help you avoid a Home Alone-style crisis this season.

 If you plan on carrying presents through security, you should probably leave the wrapping paper at home (or save it for your final destination).

-TSA agents don't care how Instagram-ready your gifts are when checking packages for security hazards.
+TSA agents don't care how Instagram-ready your gifts are when checking packages for security hazards, and they'll tear into even the prettiest presents.
 Consider mailing packages beforehand, or bringing easy-to-stow presents like gift cards.

 2. Can't Stop, Won't Stop

 Try to avoid flights with layovers, if possible.
 There's nothing worse than being delayed in a city hundreds of miles from friends and family.

 Nonstop flights may sometimes cost more, but the benefits to your sanity are priceless.

 Remember, winter storms on one side of the country can certainly affect flights on the other side.
 Be prepared for delays.

 Here are some good things to pack to stave off boredom and frustration:

 - Reusable Water Bottle: Refill it at water fountains to avoid dehydration and save money.